Breakthrough-Energy/docs/_sources/user/git_guide.rst.txt

       git pull --rebase upstream develop

-  Note that the more you wait to rebase the more you risk to deal with merge conflicts.
+  Note that the more you wait to rebase the more you risk having to deal with merge conflicts.
 We recommend that you rebase onto ``develop`` frequently.

 Commit message